How to Analyze Your Games to Improve Your Opening Repertoire

 - Add breadth slowly - one new variation at a time - after you master your core.
 Quality beats coverage: a repertoire you actually remember trumps a wider one you half-know.

 - Document every change and the reason in your training journal to avoid cycling through the same "fixes" repeatedly.
-A one-line note ("switched to 4.c3 Italian because scoring 38% against Two Knights") saves you from re-litigating the decision in six months.
+A one-line note ("switched to 4.d3 Italian because scoring poorly against the Two Knights") saves you from re-litigating the decision in six months.

 Common Mistakes to Avoid